mgenty/UCI-HAR-Data-Project/CodeBook.md

       Dataset.
 Please Note That The Variables Are Listed In Alphabetical Order.
-Detailed Information About The Nature And Meaning Of These Variables Can Be Found At The UCI Web Site And The README.txt File That Comes With The HAR Dataset Zip File From This Web Site.
+Detailed Information About The Nature And Meaning Of These Variables Can Be Found At The UCI Web Site And The README.txt And features_info.txt  Files That Come With The HAR Dataset Zip File From This Web Site.

       - fBodyAcc-mean-X
       - fBodyAcc-mean-Y